-This program from the Department of Energy’s Industrial Efficiency and Decarbonization Office provides technical assistance and information on CHP markets, applications and technologies.
-Read about the key services of DOE’s CHP Deployment program in this fact sheet.
+This program from the Department of Energy’s Industrial Efficiency and Decarbonization Office provides technical assistance and resources to industrial facilities and other large end users interested in onsite energy, including CHP, and engages with stakeholders to facilitate more widespread adoption of onsite clean energy technologies.
+Read about the key services of DOE’s Onsite Energy program in this fact sheet.

-The EPA hosts a voluntary partnership program to promote the use of CHP in order to reduce air pollution and water usage associated with electric power generation.
-The website contains several documents and tools, including a database of policies and incentives for CHP.
+The EPA hosts a CHP Resource Center to promote the use of CHP in order to reduce air pollution and water usage associated with electric power generation.

 There are several steps in the process of developing a CHP project, from making a preliminary assessment to actually building and operating a system.
 The following resources provide additional information about the CHP project development process:

-- DOE's CHP Technical Assistance Partnerships (CHP TAPs) – The CHP TAPs assist end-users with project development from initial CHP screening to installation.
+- DOE's Onsite Energy Technical Assistance Partnerships (Onsite Energy TAPs) – The Onsite Energy TAPs assist end-users with project development from initial onsite energy screening to installation.

-- EPA Project Development Guide – EPA’s CHP Partnership offers a guide to development of CHP projects with a detailed description of each of the five steps in the process including: qualification, level 1 feasibility analysis, level 2 feasibility analysis.
+- EPA Project Development Guide – EPA offers a guide to development of CHP projects with a detailed description of each of the five steps in the process including: qualification, level 1 feasibility analysis, level 2 feasibility analysis.

 - DOE’s CHP Project Profiles – DOE maintains a database of two-page summaries profiling real world CHP projects with detailed information about system design, project costs, annual energy savings, environmental benefits and more.